sodadata/tutorial-demo-project/README.md

 In the `new_york_bus_breakdowns_demo` directory, you can use a command-line text editor to open the `breakdowns-demo.yml` and adjust the existing tests or add new ones to the YAML file.
 Save the file, then run `soda scan warehouse.yml tables/breakdowns-demo.yml` again to see the results of your new or modified tests.

-Learn how to define tests in the YAML file at <a href="docs.soda.io/soda-sql/tests.html" target="_blank"> docs.soda.io</a>.
+Learn how to define tests in the YAML file at <a href="https://docs.soda.io/soda-sql/tests.html" target="_blank">docs.soda.io</a>.

 ## Exit